sporto/elm-tutorial/030_elm_arch/composing.md

 ```

 The main application `view` renders the `Widget.view`.
 But `Widget.view` expects an address of type `Widget.Action`.
 And expects a model of type `Widget.Model`.

+- We use `Signal.forwardTo` to create the expected address by the children component.